+Rate-regulated activities: Activities that are subject to rate regu lation.
 Rate regulation: Rate regulator: Regulatory deferral account balance: A framework that establishes prices for goods and/or services that are subject to the oversight/approval of a 'rate regulator'.
-A body that has been empower through statute or legislation to establish (a range of) rates that bind an entity. accordance with other IFRSs, but qualifies for deferral as it Previous GAAP: First-time adopter: First IFRS financial statements: The basis of accounting used immediately prior to a first-time adopter adopting IFRS.
-An entity presenting its first IFF financial statements.
-An entity's first financial statements in which there is an unreserved statement of compliance with IFRS.
-PRESENTA TION Statement of financial position Si atement of profit or loss and other comprehensive income The total of regulatory deferral account debit balances, and regulatory deferral account credit balances, are presented he net movements in regulatory deferral account balances lated to both:

-separately from, and after, all other items.

-They are not split into current and non-current portions.
+A body that has been empowered through statute or legislation to establish (a range of) rates that bind an entity.
+A balance that would not otherwise be recognised in accordance with other IFRSs, but qualifies for deferral as i is (expected to be) included in establishing the (range of) rates.
+Previous GAAP: First-time adopter: First IFRS financial statements: The basis of accounting used immediately prior to a first-time adopter adopting IFRS.
+An entity presenting its first IFRS financial statements.
+S An entity's first financial statements in which there is an unreserved statement of compliance with IFRS.
+PRESEN ΤΑΤΙΟ N Statement of financial position Statement of profit or loss and other comprehensive income The total of regulatory deferral account debit balances, and regulatory deferral account credit balances, are presented The net movements in regulatory deferral account balances related to both: separately from, and after, all other ofit or loss, and They are not split into current and non-current portions.
+Are p her comprehensive income. resented separately from, and after, all other items and otaled appropriately.